chasinglogic/licensure/README.md

 cargo install --path .
 ```

-If you need to update cargo you can then run the appropriate `cargo install`
+If you need to update licensure via cargo you can then run the appropriate
-command with the `--force` flag.
+`cargo install` command with the `--force` flag.

 ## Usage